tristandb8/movie_recommendation_system/README.md

 # Project Overview
+This my project for Machine Learning Spring 2023

 MovieLens, a movie recommendation service, has users enter which movie they recently liked, to get recommendations for a next movie to watch.

 The goal of this project is to build a deep learning network, to propose which movie the user should watch next, based on previously watched/rated movies.